Sheepdog trial: Traditional herding style

 The International Cynological Federation in addition to gathering style (Border Collie) established the rules for trials, tests and competitions in the traditional herding style that includes all other breeds from pastoral group except border collies.
-In traditional style competitions the handler is allowed to move with the dog on the field during the entire program, and the difficulty level is determined by a set of exercises.
+In traditional style competitions the handler is allowed to move with the dog on the field during the entire programme, and the difficulty level is determined by a set of exercises.
 In addition to obstacles of varying complexity (bridge, "funnel", "Maltese cross") and work in a pen, crossing the carriageway, loading into a trailer, etc. can be asked of a dog.

-Most popular breeds used for traditional style herding both in trials and every day farm work are Pembroke corgis, Shetland Sheepdogs, Briards, Australian Cattle dogs and Kelpies, Smooth and Rough Collies and Koolies.
+Most popular breeds used for traditional style herding both in trials and every day farm work are the Pembroke Corgi, the Shetland Sheepdog, the Briard, the Australian Cattle Dog and Kelpie, the Smooth and Rough Collie and the Koolie.

 There are separate rules for testing dogs for the presence of herding instinct.
 The testing does not reveal the winner, but assesses the dog's interest in sheep, the desire to work and the manner of interaction with the sheep, and the natural ability to find a balance point.
-Both traditional and gathering style dogs are edible for this test in FCI.
+Both traditional and gathering style dogs are eligible for this test in FCI.